Duration

 In addition to contacting your professional references, the Selection Committee will interview you in person, or by telephone or video link.
 You may also be required to undertake a pre-clinical test and/or be invited to observe in the clinic and meet current students.

 Places in this course are limited by the availability of clinical facilities, and entry is extremely competitive.
-This course typically accepts applicants in the top 5-10% of their graduating class.
+This course typically accepts 15-20 students per year.

 Evidence of completed professional development courses, primary fellowship examinations, postgraduate study and active participation in continuing education in your desired field will be well-regarded.